 1. Store Meals in Your Fridge or Freezer

 You will need to refrigerate your food after cooking it in order to ensure it stays fresh and delicious.
-Depending on how many days in advance you are making your for, you could even freeze some of it.
+Depending on how many days in advance you are making your family meals for, you could even freeze some of it.

 This way, you won’t have to worry about when to use it up by, as freezers keep food safe for a long time, even past its sell by dates.
 If meal prepping becomes a regular thing that you do in your house, you should consider investing in a big fridge or freezer, so that you are able to easily store your food without any hassle.

 To make food storage extra efficient, you should use small, compact containers once you .
 You could also label these containers with when you made the food and when you should use it, just to be extra safe about not making yourself feel ill.

 Firstly, before you start with your meal prep, you need to have some good meal ideas in mind.
 Try and make these as interesting as you can – often, when people do meal prep, they end up eating very similar foods each day of the week, so to avoid getting bored of your meals, make sure they are appealing.

 Firstly, it is vital that you are getting all of your nutrients in a meal.
 This includes fiber – that comes from vegetables, grains and whole wheat, protein and carbs.
 An example of a balanced meal would be vegetables, rice and tofu – this is also suitable for vegans as well as those who cannot eat gluten.
 The secret to making your meals taste amazing is to season your food well and make sure the flavors are rich and tasty.

 3. Buy Quick Cooking Foods

 Buying foods that can be is a great hack to save time.
 For example, , sauce and vegetables are relatively quick one to cook, whereas if you are cooking something that requires slow roasting, then this could take a couple of hours.